arafatkamaal/sqlite3example/README.md

 sqlite3example
 ==============

-A sample example of using Sqlite3 in C
+A sample example of using Sqlite3 in C, Gathered and written while learning from tidbits of knowledge assembled from the internet.

 License : Artistic License, GNU General Public License